keslerlee/personal-website/src/content/pages/about.md

 I’m Kesler, a junior studying Computer Science at Arizona State University.
 My technical interests lie in data pipelines and machine learning, with a focus on resilient and scalable software that adapts to new challenges.

-Outside of programming, I love reading light novels, rock climbing, and playing Clash Royale.
+Outside of programming, I love doing calisthenics, reading light novels, rock climbing, and playing video games (e.g. Clash Royale and Minecraft).

 >> [!NOTE]
 >> If you have any questions, feel free to send an email.
 I'll get back to you as soon as I can!